smathermather/postgis-tutorial-data/00_postgis_startup.md

 			* ```CREATE EXTENSION pgrouting;
 			* ...
 Now that we've created the extensions, we should have some functions previously unavailable in our database:
-	* Double click "Schemas" then "public" then choose functions (0).
-We should have no functions available specific to our database yet.
+	* Double click "Schemas" then "public" then choose "functions (????)" (if things have not refreshed, this will say instead "functions (0)").
+Now we will be able to view the many functions that were added by enabling our extensions.
+3) Finally, we should create a working schema, so that as we add functions and tables, we aren't mucking up our public schema.
+This will allow us to manage our custom data with upgrades, and aids in maintaining backups as well.
+	* Execute the following in your SQL window ``` CREATE SCHEMA mydata; ```
+	* Now close your SQL window, double click your "mydata" schema and launch a new SQL window for doing all your work in.

 Congratulations.
 You now have a PostGIS, PointCloud, pgRouting... enabled database.
 Let's use this database to its full extent.

+Next, let's connect QGIS in with PostGIS.
+See 01qgis_postgis_connection.md